 Its seeds have been in use since ancient times in the preparation of many popular dishes in Mediterranean, Asian and Chinese cuisines.
 Along with other spicy items, it is being used as flavoring agent in chicken, fish, and meat dishes.

-The seeds are also been used in the preparation of soups, barbecue sauces, pickling and as one of the ingredients in variety of curry powders.
+The seeds are also been used in the preparation of soups, barbecue sauces, pickling and as one of the ingredients in a variety of curry powders.

 Black cumin (kala-jeera) seeds are popular spice ingredients in Persian and Mughlai cuisine.